mikebenfield/mikebenfield.github.io/_drafts/tng.md

 ## Absolute word clouds by season

 Here are word clouds displaying the most common words in each season of TNG.
-These are in row major order, so that for example the first row here represents Seasons 1, 2, and 3.

 ### Absolute word clouds by season - the clouds